Company establishment and first products

 Along with the offshore program in that period Vyborg Shipyard also built outfitted hulls of 10 fishing vessels which were finally completed at the Norwegian yards and 6 tankers for Kazakhstan.

-In December 2016 and in May 2017, Vyborg Shipyard was awarded contracts for construction of four fishing trawlers КМТ 02 for Nord Pilgrim, LKT, Atlantrybflot.
-The trawler KMT02 with Ice3 category reinforcements and the trawl complex of the latest generation is designed for catching bottom fish species.
-On board there will be installed equipment with planned catching and 24-hour freezing capacity up to 100 tons of fish per day and combined holds for marine products with capacity up to 375 m3.
+In December 2016 and in May 2017, Vyborg Shipyard was awarded contracts for construction of four fishing trawlers project КМТ 02 for Nord Pilgrim Ltd, COMPANY LKT Ltd (part of FOR Group) and Atlantrybflot JSC (part of FOR Group).
+The trawlers with Ice3 class reinforcements and trawl complex of the latest generation are intended for catching bottom fish species.
+On board there will be installed equipment with estimated catching and full-time freezing capacity up to 100 tons of fish per day and combined holds up to 375 m3 for marine products.